 Online shops should be open for everyone, but what if you can't use a mouse, or see the screen, or hear the sound?
 The UK’s 11 million people with a limiting long term illness, impairment or disability should be amongst those who benefit most from online access to the UK’s major retailers.
-However, despite legislation which should guarantee access, many businesses still don't design and build their websites to include everyone, turning away millions of customers and billions in sales.
+But many retailers still don't design and build their websites to include everyone, turning away millions of customers and billions in sales.